arnav197/whitesandA/README.md

-- 👋 Hi, I’m @whitesandA
+- 👋 Hi, I’m Arnav aka @whitesandA
-- 👀 I’m interested in ...
+- 👀 I’m interested in microelectronics
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Digital IC Design
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on EDA tools
-- 📫 How to reach me ...

 <!---
 whitesandA/whitesandA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.